Healthy Pumpkin Cookies

 This post may contain affiliate links.
 See my disclosure policy.

 These aren’t your typical pumpkin cookies.
 They’re high in protein, completely sugar-free, and still somehow soft, chewy, and cozy enough to make you forget they’re actually good for you.
-I wanted to create a fall cookie that tastes indulgent—like something you’d snag from Crumbl—but without a ton of sugar or carbs.
+I wanted to create a fall cookie that tastes indulgent (like something you’d grab from Crumbl) but without the sugar or carbs.
 These healthy pumpkin cookies are the kind you can enjoy with your morning coffee or as an after-dinner treat without second-guessing it.

 A bitten pumpkin cookie sits on a plate next to others, with coffee and pumpkins in the background.